 CASID also promotes undergraduate and graduate programs focusing on issues of international development, works with academic units to assure continued availability and quality of relevant course offerings, coordinates issue–oriented interest groups, and supports scholarly presentations, and outreach programming.

 An undergraduate Minor in Global Studies in Social Science and Minor in International Development are available to interested students as well as the Graduate Specialization in International Development.
-For additional information, refer to the statement on Minors and Specializations in the College of Social Science section of this catalog.
+For additional information, refer to the statement on Minors in the College of Social Science section of this catalog.